tariqahmed1912/internship-kloudle/docs/aws.md

 About AWS

 - Amazon Web Services (AWS) is the world's most comprehensive and broadly adopted cloud platform, offering over 200 fully featured services from data centers globally.
-- Migrating your local/on-prem infrastructure to cloud (AWS) can help reduce costs of operations, increase IT staff productivity, and reduce downtime.
+- Migrating your local/on-prem infrastructure to cloud can help reduce costs of operations, increase IT staff productivity, and reduce downtime.

 ### **Setup EC2 Instances**